-The Adapted DAGG-2 is a two component model which provides a systematic means to assess and review the child/student’s current skills in AAC (Augmentative and Alternative Communication).
+The Adapted DAGG-2 is a two component model which provides a systematic means to assess and review the child or young person’s current skills in AAC (Augmentative and Alternative Communication).

 |The Dynamic AAC Goals Grid-2:||The Dynamic AAC Goals Grid-2:|

-For children/students using an AAC system, competency is impacted by:
+For children and young people using an AAC system, competency is impacted by:

 - the demands of the natural environment